JGB yields rise despite report dovish Amamiya approached to become BOJ chief

-TOKYO, Feb 6 (Reuters) - Japanese government bond (JGB) yields rose on Monday, tracking a jump in U.S. Treasury yields after stunning jobs and services data, even as a report said Japan might pick a dovish policymaker as next central bank governor.
+TOKYO, Feb 6 (Reuters) - Japanese government bond (JGB) yields rose on Monday, taking cues from a rise in U.S. Treasury yields after stunning jobs and services data, even as a report said Japan might pick a dovish policymaker as its next central bank governor.

-Amamiya played a key role in drafting Kuroda's asset-buying programme in 2013 and consistently called for keeping ultra-low interest rates.
+Amamiya played a key role in drafting Kuroda's asset-buying programme in 2013 and consistently supported ultra-low interest rates.

-The choice of a successor to Kuroda, whose five-year term ends on April 8, will likely affect how soon the central bank could phase out its massive stimulus as inflation hit 4% in December, double its 2% target.
+The new governor is chosen at a time rising inflation as well as distortion of the market caused by the BOJ's massive bond buying will soon force the BOJ to alter or abandon its yield-curve-control (YCC) policy.

-"The selection of Amamiya was the main scenario, so there was no big surprise," said Ataru Okumura, a strategist SMBC Nikko Securities.
-"Whoever becomes the governor, the BOJ's policy won't be different after April."
+"We are monitoring who will become the governor but we also eye who will be in the new governor's team, including the balance of dovish and hawkish members," said Shinji Ebihara, a rates strategist at Barclays Securities Japan.

 On Friday, U.S. Treasury yields jumped after data showed job growth surged and services activity rebounded in January.
 US/